-We offer insurance approved Baron training to professionally minded pilots.
+We offer insurance approved Meridian training to professionally minded pilots.
 We operate under FAA Part 61 and emphasize the “Train to Proficiency” concept.

 Your training schedule is based on your flying ability, recent experience, and time in type- not some arbitrary timeline.
 We aren’t a big school so our instructors get to know you, learn your strengths and weaknesses, and put together a program tailored to your training objective(s).
 It’s a concept that works.
 Our clients have been returning every year for the past 20 years!